karrywong/karrywong.github.io/_pages/about.md

   - /about.html
 ---

-I am looking for a full-time employment as a software engineer starting from March 2022.
+I am looking for a full-time software engineer role in California starting from March 2022.

 Background and Core Proficiencies
 ======